RocherKong/Bara/README.md

 PM> Install-Package Bara.DataAccess
 ```

-## How To Use
+## How To Use After Intalled
-### 1.Add BaraMapConfig.xml
+### 1.Add **BaraMapConfig.xml** To Root Path.
-  > Config whether the config need Watched.It will be update when setting true.
+  > * Config whether the config need Watched.It will be update when setting true.
-  > Config DataBase ConnectString
+  > * Config DataBase ConnectString
-  > Split Writen DB and Read DB.
+  > * Split Writen DB and Read DB.
 Specify each Database Weight which indicate the Access probability.
-  > Specify the ParameterPrefix（MSSQL:'@',Mysql:'#'...）
+  > * Specify the ParameterPrefix（MSSQL:'@',Mysql:'#'...）
+  > * Config your Maps which your sql in.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>